Pastor of Iglesia Conexiones, a baptist church in Jessup, MD. B.A. in Bible, B.S. English Ed., M.S. in Educational Leadership.

 Did You Watch the Debate?

-How Many Gods do Christians Worship?
+How Many Gods Do Christians Worship?

 Thus, Christians are not worshipping three gods, but one God.
 When God says, "I am the Lord thy God" (Exodus 20:2), God is not referring to only a part of Himself, but to the whole of Himself.
 He is saying that all of Him, everything He is, is God.
-To us Christians, this includes the Holy Spirit and the Word of God.
+To us Christians, this includes the Holy Spirit and the Son of God.

 Did Rabbi Singer Prove the Messiah Cannot Be Divine?